mono/website/docs/compiling-mono/linux/index.md

 Debian based distributions
 --------------------------

-On Debian based distribution you should guarantee that some packages are installed in order for the compilation process to succeed.
+On Debian based distribution you should guarantee that some packages are installed in order for the compilation process to succeed.<br/>
 This can be done easily by using *apt-get*:

 ```bash